celo-org/docs/blog/10-03-23-scalability-ensuring-that-your-cryptography-app-can-handle-a-large-volume/scalability-ensuring-that-your-cryptography-app-can-handle-a-large-volume.md

     app.run()
 ```

 This code sets up a new Flask app with two endpoints: /encrypt and /decrypt.
-Each endpoint expects a POST request with a JSON payload containing a plaintext message, and a secret key, and returns the encrypted or decrypted message.
+Each endpoint expects a POST request with a JSON payload containing a plaintext message and a secret key and returns the encrypted or decrypted message.

 - Test your app by running it and sending a test request using curl.